-The SportStart Grant11 is a funding opportunity for children and youth under the age of 19 who require full or partial funding in order to participate in PISE (Pacific Institute of Sport Excellence) community programs or camps in Victoria, BC.
+The Play Your Way Grant11 is a funding opportunity for children and youth under the age of 19 who require full or partial funding in order to participate in PISE (Pacific Institute of Sport Education) community programs or camps in Victoria, BC.
 Eligible participants are provided with bus tickets to travel back and forth from the programs or camps.

-The Newcomer Youth Bike Project12 in Fredericton, New Brunswick (NB) is an initiative of the Multicultural Association of Fredericton in partnership with the city and local businesses that takes in donated bicycles and cycling equipment and provides them to newcomers free of charge.
+The Newcomer Youth Bike Project12 in Fredericton, New Brunswick (NB) is an initiative of the Multicultural Association of Fredericton in partnership with the city and local businesses that takes in donated bicycles and cycling equipment and provides them to New to Canada Participants free of charge.
 It aims to empower youth with their own means of transportation and help them become more familiar with their surroundings and engaged in the community.